Miriam Alster/Flash 90

 Here's how it stands now:

-- Jewish Home: Chairman Naftali will be Education Minister, while MKs Uri Ariel and Ayelet Shaked will be named Agricultural Minister and Justice Minister, respectively.
-Ariel will also control the Settlement Division and hold responsibility for implementing a program regulating in the Negev.
+- Jewish Home: Chairman Naftali Bennett will be appointed Education Minister, while MKs Uri Ariel and Ayelet Shaked will be named Agricultural Minister and Justice Minister, respectively.
+Ariel will also control the Settlement Division and hold responsibility for implementing a program regulating Bedouins in the Negev.
 In addition, the party will choose a candidate for deputy defense minister.

 - Kulanu: Party chairman Moshe Kahlon will serve as Finance Minister as well as chairman of the Housing Cabinet.
 MK Yoav Galant will beappointed Housing Minister, while a third person, apparently Kahlon associate Avi Gabbay, will be appointed Environment Minister.